andrewacashner/hearingfaithms/chapters/chapter-2.md

 The catechism preaches, in the tradition of Augustinian Neoplatonism, that God the creator is above all created things that can be perceived through the senses, and that therefore humans cannot come to the knowledge of God without the gift of God's grace.
-"In order for our minds to reach God, since nothing is more sublime than God, our mind needs to be pulled away from everything that pertains to the senses---something that we, in this natural life, do not have the capacity to do."
+"In order for our minds to reach God," the catechism says, "since nothing is more sublime than God, our mind needs to be pulled away from everything that pertains to the senses---something that we, in this natural life, do not have the capacity to do."